ispstiima/SPITTLEBUG_DB/README.md

 <br/>
 National Research Council of Italy (CNR), Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA), via Amendola 122 D/O, 70126, Bari, Italy

-## Mask conversion code
-The Python script `binmask_to_yolo.py` converts binary segmentation masks to YOLO format for segmentation and detection tasks.
-See `binmask_to_yolo.md` for details.